Timothy C. Hain, MD . Page last modified: February 17, 2019

 There are just occasional sources of ischemic stroke outside these general two categories (emboli and thrombi).
 For example, strokes can be caused by mechanical obstruction of blood vessels - -which might happen during a high speed chiropractic manipulation of the neck, or some other event that causes a very forceful neck movement.
 We have encountered patients who have experienced stroke (as an example), after roller coaster rides.

-Hemorrhagic strokes -- leakage of blood within the brain - -are most commonly caused by too high blood pressure.
+Hemorrhagic strokes -- are about 15% of all strokes.
+They consist of leakage of blood within the brain - -are most commonly caused by too high blood pressure.
 Other possible causes include irregularities in blood clotting, damage to blood vessel walls by various processes (including ischemic stroke), and and vascular malformations such as aneurysms or arteriovenous malformations (AVM).
 In the brainstem, circuitry is tight and hemorrhagic strokes are often deadly or devastating.

 CTA reconstruction of a normal anterior circulatioin showing the carotids.